chenyiyuu/CA-Jaccard/README.md

 CUDA_VISIBLE_DEVICES=1 python test.py -d veri --resume ./pretrained_models/CC+CAJ_veri_43.1.tar
 ```

-## Re-ranking
+## Re-ranking (re-ranking scene)
 We use a single RTX 3090 GPU for re-ranking.

-Note that reordering on the MSMT17 and VeRi-776 datasets requires at least 400GB memory.
+Note that re-ranking on the MSMT17 and VeRi-776 datasets requires at least 400GB memory.

 You can download baseline pretrained weights from this [link]().